Johannesburg: Parks and gardens

 Parks and gardens in Johannesburg are maintained by Johannesburg City Parks and Zoo.
 City Parks is also responsible for planting the city's many green trees, making Johannesburg one of the 'greenest' cities in the world.
 It has been estimated that there are six million trees in the city with the number growing every year—1.2 million on pavements and sidewalks, and a further 4.8 million in private gardens.
 City Parks continues to invest in planting trees, particularly those previously disadvantaged areas of Johannesburg which were not positive beneficiaries of apartheid Johannesburg's urban planning.
 Johannesburg Botanical Garden, located in the suburb of Emmarentia, is a popular recreational park.

 Johannesburg and environs also offer various options to visitors wishing to view wildlife, in addition to the Johannesburg Zoo, one of the largest in South Africa.
 The Lion Park nature reserve, next to Lesedi Cultural Village, is home to over 80 lions and various other game, while the Krugersdorp Nature Reserve, a 1500 ha game reserve, is a forty-minute drive from the city centre.
 The De Wildt Cheetah Centre in the Magaliesberg runs a successful breeding program for cheetah, wild dog and other endangered species.
 The Rhino & Lion Nature Reserve, situated in the "Cradle of Humankind" on 1200 ha of "the typical highveld of Gauteng" also runs a breeding programme for endangered species including Bengal tigers, Siberian tigers and the extremely rare white lion.
 To the south, 11 km from the city centre, is the Klipriviersberg Nature Reserve home to large mammals and hiking trails.
+Separating Lenasia and the Soweto suburbs is the Olifantsvlei Nature Reserve protected area.